FoLLgoTT/Warping/README.md

 For MPC-HC put warping.hlsl in the sub folder "shaders" and add warping with option "Post-resize" in the options dialog.
 ![Alt text](mpc-hc_shader.png)

+In the MPV and virtual resolution MPC-HC versions you have to define your native screen resolution.

 ## Example images
 The shader supports the following distortions.
 All type of distorions can be combined.
 Please see the comments behind the variables inside the shader.